AustinSteil/generate-files-model/src/fields/vars.json.README.md

   - Example: `"documentTitle"`
   - Must match the `id` of an input/textarea/select element in `index.html`

-- **Value (right side)**: The template variable name used in the Word document
+- **Value (right side)**: The template variable name used in the PDF generators
   - Example: `"{documentTitle}"`
-  - Must match the placeholder in your `.docx` template file
+  - Must match the placeholder in your PDF template generator
   - Curly braces `{}` are required

 ## Adding New Fields